Smittyxc/gvsu-cis350-Coffee/docs/software_requirements_specifications.md

 __Interoperability__:
 - NF16: The PWA service worker shall correctly detect updates in both Android and IOS environments.
+- NF18: The PWA shall be primarily designed for mobile use over desktop use.

+## Requirements to Implement in the Future:
+- FR15: The dashboard shall create a Tree graph of the total number of cups of coffee they've drank of a certain subspecies, country, or processing method.
+- FR17: The dashboard shall notify users when the amount of coffee remaining falls below a specified threshold.
+- FR18: The dashboard shall display average ranking of coffees based on country, processing method, recipe, or coffee type.

 - NF17: The IndexedDB shall reliably store data in mobile Safari, Chrome, and Firebox.
-- NF18: The PWA shall be primarily designed for mobile use over desktop use.